lagarzab/vuejs-search-bar/README.md

 The search bar component exports only a searchBar component.

 ### `searchBar` Component
+There is one prop which can be used to prevent the collapsing of this search bar component.
+- `alwaysExpanded`: By passing this prop as `true` to the component, the search bar will render in its expanded state and remain that way.

 There are props available for styling:

 - `size`: This is the height of the container.
 Defaults to 32px.